REGISTRATION CLOSED: Professional Development Day - Greenfield Community College

-1. Fostering High Quality Teacher-Child Interactions: Inspired by the Classroom Assessment Scoring System (CLASS) Principles (Preschool age educators only)
+THIS TRAINING IS FULL 1.
+Fostering High Quality Teacher-Child Interactions: Inspired by the Classroom Assessment Scoring System (CLASS) Principles (Preschool age educators only)

 “Small differences and improvements in daily teacher-child interactions result in real differences in child outcomes.
 Studies show that the effectiveness of early teacher-child interactions positively impacts children’s cognitive development, with the effects lasting through the 3rd grade.
 The Classroom Assessment Scoring System (CLASS) dimensions are based on developmental theory and research suggesting that interactions between children and educators are the primary mechanism of student development and learning.
 Effective teacher–child interactions are an active and crucial ingredient for children’s social, behavioral, cognitive and academic development and outcomes." - Robert C Pianta.
 This training will inform participants of the structure and the motivations of the CLASS tool.
 This training will guide participants through key elements of mindfully creating high quality instructional formats and intentional curriculum development.
 Participants will focus on the quality of their interactions with children, practice constructing mindful and in depth scientific inquiry and explore how to engage in high quality feedback and advanced language modeling.